department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/findings.md

 ### Increase the session time to allow for late arrivals and participant set up.
 Our sessions were scheduled for 30 minutes, which was *exactly* enough time for our tasks.
 We didn’t allow buffers for late arrivals, technical hurdles, or people requiring assistance during the session (2 participants had their spouse with them to help with Zoom).
 This meant that we had to pick and choose some questions as we neared the end of our session time.
-**Recommendation:** Add 15 minutes to amount of time required to complete tasks in future studies.
+**Recommendation:** Add 15 minutes to the amount of time required to complete tasks in future studies.

 ### Set a limit for the maximum number of sessions per day.
 We had 7 sessions scheduled for the last day of research.
 With the 50% cancellation/no-show rate, that seemed feasible - until all but one participant showed up!
 We were grateful for the sessions, but were fatigued by the end of the day.
-It was challenging to bring the same level of energy to each session as the day went one.
+It was challenging to bring the same level of energy to each session as the day went on.
-**Recommendation:** Specify a maximum number (5) sessions per day in the research plan, and add an extra day of sessions tif needed.
+**Recommendation:** Specify a maximum number (5) sessions per day in the research plan, and add an extra day of sessions if needed.

 ## Appendix